|Artillery and Armoured Fighting Vehicles preserved in New England 5: Rhode Island

 Beavertail State Park, Conanicut Island, Narragansett Bay, Fort Burnside

-Bronze SBML Model 1841 6-pounder Field Gun, Cyrus Alger & Company, Serial No. TBC, dated 1845, Boston, mounted on a concrete pedestal, No. 1 of 2.
-Rhode Island Veteran’s Home, Metacom Avenue, RI Route 136.
+Bronze smoothbore muzzle-loading Model 1841 6-pounder Field Gun, Cyrus Alger & Company, Inspection No. 882, 1843, Boston, mounted on a concrete pedestal, No. 1 of 2.
+Rhode Island Soldier’s Home, Metacom Avenue, RI Route 136.
+(Elisha Hunt Photo)

 US 155-mm Howitzer, M114A2.
 Tube dated 1985 on muzzle face.
 Carriage dated 1991.
 The Monastery, Diamond Hill Road.
 Similar to this one at Minto, New Brunswick.